 - Severe gastrointestinal issues

 Carfentanil addiction is rare.
-Many individuals often use carfentanil unknowingly, since it’s difficult to detect.
+Many individuals often use this drug unknowingly, since it’s difficult to detect.
 Those who frequently use other drugs like heroin, cocaine, or fentanyl may be the ones most at risk for accidentally using carfentanil.
 Another sign is if the person is constantly exhausted and sleeping at odd times of the day.
-If you notice the person using the street names listed above in casual conversation, that’s another potential sign of addiction.
+In addition, if you notice someone using the street names listed above in casual conversation, that’s another potential sign of addiction.

-Experts are still unsure of the precise amount it takes for the users to experience an overdose, but a toxic amount could be smaller than a grain of salt depending on the individual.
-When carfentanil is combined with other drugs, the chance for overdose is greater.
-Signs of a carfentanil overdose include:
+Experts are still unsure of the precise amount it takes for the users to experience an overdose.
+Scientists believe a toxic amount could be smaller than a grain of salt depending on the individual.
+Consequently, when carfentanil is combined with other drugs, the chance for overdose is greater.
+Signs of an overdose include:

 - Loss of consciousness

 - Pale or bluish skin and nails

 Due to an increasing number of overdoses related to carfentanil, many individuals are beginning to carry naloxone (sold under the name Narcan).
 Narcan is a medicine designed to reverse the effects of an opioid overdose.
 Knowing how to use Narcan properly could save a life.
 Unfortunately, because of the potency of this drug, naloxone is not always successful at reviving those who have overdosed.